 After he pensively paces a few circles, he settles again and tugs at the front of his shirt.

-Juan Nunez del Prado pursued the traditional shamanic/mystical path after he had been trained as a structural anthropologist in Quzco.
+Mowaljarlai’s piccanini morning described direct knowing.
+From another cultural angle, but clearly resonating with a similar orientation, Juan Nunez del Prado pursued the traditional shamanic/mystical path after he had been trained as a structural anthropologist in Cuzco, Peru.
 He identifies himself as belonging to both Western culture and the Andean indigenous tradition.
-In an interview with me, Juan described the difference he sees between the Andean and Western ways of knowing and the impact it can have on Westerners who become initiated into the Andean shamanic/mystical path:
+One time, Juan described to me the difference he sees between the Andean and Western ways of knowing and the impact it can have on Westerners who become initiated into the Andean shamanic/mystical path:

 “For the past 300 years Westerners have intentionally separated themselves from a connection with nature.
 Going to the Andes and having a direct connection with living nature is something that introduces a radical change in your approach to reality.
 From the Western tradition we relate with the cosmos as related to things.
 But the Andean tradition is an animistic approach to the world.
 We relate to nature as a living nature.
 In the Andean tradition nature has personal qualities.
 Especially the relationship with Mother Earth is very powerful.

-A real ecological approach occurs not only by the way of thoughts but also by the way of feelings.
+A real ecological approach occurs not only by the way of thought but also by the way of feeling.
 For example, you can relate with a tree like relating with a brother.
 You can hug him, and you can share not only energy but also life and information with the tree.
 The same thing is with lakes, with trees, with fields, with collective waves of energy, the energy bubbles that surround us.
 They have to tell you something.
-As a result your whole approach to reality changes.”
+As a result, your whole approach to reality changes.”

-Stephen Victor, who has worked intensely with Juan Nunez del Prado, summarizes the difference between these two knowledge processes like this:
+Another of Juan Nunez del Prado’s students, Stephen Victor, summarizes the difference between these two knowledge processes like this:

 “The mind cannot know anything, but it can understand everything.
 To know something means to live it, to be it, and to perceive it firstly.”

-Australian Aboriginal spirituality is not considered animistic, which is the belief that all natural objects possess a soul, although aborigines of a particular tribe might believe that a particular deity created a natural formation like a rock outcropping during the creation period and that certain animals and plants are interchangeable with human life through re-incarnation of the spirit or soul.
-During the Creation Period these animals and plants were once people.
-Even given this difference, there are many parallels between Mowaljarlai’s description and Juan Nunes del Prado’s perspective.
+How direct knowing translates into understanding varies greatly amongst indigenous traditions.
+Living in Australia and participating in the ceremonies with Aboriginal women, I have learned that Aboriginal spirituality is not considered animistic like the Peruvian indigenous traditions.
+Animism is the belief that all natural objects possess a soul.
+Aborigines of a particular tribe, however, might believe that a particular deity during the period of creation also created natural rock formation and outcroppings or that certain animals and plants are interchangeable with human life through re-incarnation of the spirit or soul.
+They might say that during the Creation Period these animals and plants were once people.
+However, the difference, in reading Yorro Yorro I saw many parallels between Mowaljarlai’s description and Juan Nunes del Prado’s perspective.
 Mowaljarlai gives us a rich description of a feeling-based interaction with the natural environment that fills him with knowledge, wisdom, appreciation and life force.
 The surroundings call and speak to him and give him knowledge.
 His relationship with nature mirrors the ecological process that Juan refers to.
 There is an intelligence, perhaps a spirit or “beingess”, beyond him that infuses him with life.

 Both Mowaljarlai’s and Juan’s words are very encouraging to me.
 In them I find an affirmation of a way of knowing that I have been familiar with in my own life.
 Growing up in Western culture, I have struggled to keep this way of knowing alive as one of my preferred ‘learning styles’.
 But I have also found that I can make the decision to nurture this way of being, learning and knowing, and develop it.